Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 ## Risk Assessment

+### **Hazard**: Vegetable oil

+**Description**: The oil is very slippery, and could cause a nasty slip hazard if spilled.

+**Affected People**: All

+**Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

-('Vegetable oil', 'The oil is very slippery, and could cause a nasty slip hazard if spilled.', 4, 3, 12, 'Be very careful to minimise the chance of this happening, probably use a towel on top of a plastic sheet to contain any small spills if it is done inside.
+**Mitigation**: Be very careful to minimise the chance of this happening, probably use a towel on top of a plastic sheet to contain any small spills if it is done inside.
 Mop up any spills carefully.
-Use slip hazard sign.\r\nCall a first aider in the case of an injury.', 2, 3, 6)
+Use slip hazard sign.\r\nCall a first aider in the case of an injury.

+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 <br/>

+### **Hazard**: Pyrex Bowl

-('Pyrex bowl', 'If the Pyrex bowls broke they would be sharp and could result in cuts.', 2, 3, 6, 'Check for cracks before starting demonstrating.
+**Description**: If the Pyrex bowls broke they would be sharp and could result in cuts.

+**Affected People**: All

+**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

+**Mitigation**: Check for cracks before starting demonstrating.
 If the Pyrex does break, dispose of it carefully.
-Be especially careful of any pieces that are in the oil as they will be INVISIBLE, so it is better to pour the oil out rather than fishing for them.\r\nIn the event of an accident call a first aider.', 1, 3, 3)
+Be especially careful of any pieces that are in the oil as they will be INVISIBLE, so it is better to pour the oil out rather than fishing for them.\r\nIn the event of an accident call a first aider.

+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3

 <br/>

+### **Hazard**: Sodium polyacrylate spheres

+**Description**: Children eating sodium polyacrylate spheres and spheres bursting/choking hazard if children swallow spheres.

+**Affected People**: Demonstratees / Bystanders

+**Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

-('Sodium polyacrylate spheres', 'Children eating sodium polyacrylate spheres and spheres bursting/choking hazard if children swallow spheres.', 2, 5, 10, "Ensure only one child is 'investigating' the spheres at a time so that they can be monitored.
-If they burst the sphere ensure that they don't rub their eyes and that they wipe their hands.\r\nCall a first aider in the case of an injury, who may perform an eyewash if trained and happy to do so.", 1, 5, 5)
+**Mitigation**: Ensure only one child is 'investigating' the spheres at a time so that they can be monitored.
+If they burst the sphere ensure that they don't rub their eyes and that they wipe their hands.\r\nCall a first aider in the case of an injury, who may perform an eyewash if trained and happy to do so.

+**After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5

 <br/>

+### **Hazard**: Skewers

+**Description**: Ends of skewers could be sharp (could stab/cut people)

+**Affected People**: All

+**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

-('Skewers', 'Ends of skewers could be sharp (could stab/cut people)', 2, 2, 4, "Don't set up in a high-traffic area (where people might walk through it), and make sure people don't lean in close.
-Ends of skewers have plastic on, so should be non-issue.\r\nCall a first aider in the case of an injury.", 1, 1, 1)
+**Mitigation**: Don't set up in a high-traffic area (where people might walk through it), and make sure people don't lean in close.
+Ends of skewers have plastic on, so should be non-issue.\r\nCall a first aider in the case of an injury.

+**After Mitigation**: Likelihood: 1, Severity: 1, Overall: 1

 <br/>

+### **Hazard**: Swallowing sweets/marshmallows

+**Description**: Audience could try to eat them, which is unsanitary.

+**Affected People**: Demonstratees

+**Before Mitigation**: Likelihood: 2, Severity: 2 Overall: 4

-('Swallowing sweets/marshmallows', 'Audience could try to eat them, which is unsanitary.', 2, 2, 4, 'Keep an eye on children, and mention not to eat the sweets or Plasticine\r\nIn the event that something is eaten, warn parents/relevant adult.', 1, 2, 2)
+**Mitigation**: Keep an eye on children, and mention not to eat the sweets or Plasticine\r\nIn the event that something is eaten, warn parents/relevant adult.

+**After Mitigation**: Likelihood: 1, Severity: 2 Overall: 2

 <br/>